The Coronavirus, the Cook County Sheriff’s Office and You

 It is imperative that all citizens follow current policies and recommendations of the State of Illinois and all local requirements to help citizens stay safe.
 Summer has brought many changes announced by Governor Pritzker and officials of Chicago and other municipalities in Cook County.
 Please be sure you know what is still covered and, specifically, how.
 It is also key to be aware of recommendations of the United States Centers for Disease Control and Prevention (CDC).

-There is currently no vaccine to prevent COVID-19.
-The best approach is to avoid being exposed to this virus.
+With no vaccine yet developed to prevent COVID-19, the best approach is to avoid being exposed to this virus.
 However, as a common-sense reminder, CDC always recommends everyday preventive actions to help prevent the spread of respiratory diseases, including:

 - Wear a face mask (more on face masks below in this list)